 The case was complicated by Australia's lack of diplomatic representation in North Korea.

-Morrison thanked Sweden for its help in securing Sigley's release.
+Morrison thanked Sweden for its diplomatic help in securing Sigley's release.

 "I would like to extend my deepest gratitude to Swedish authorities for their invaluable assistance in securing Alek's prompt release," Morrison said, hailing it as a triumph of "behind the scenes" diplomacy.